 Use a regular cloth with warm water.
 Use soapy water to get rid of any persistent grease.
-Try not to let any water drip down on to the cork.
+Try not to let any water drip down onto the cork.
 If necessary, use beeswax or a leather waterproofer to protect the finish.

 How to keep the soles and footbed clean:

 Use a suede cleaner and a soft shoe brush to gently remove any dirt.
-Birkenstock have a Birkenstock cleaning kit available which includes a brush, a sealant, a cleaner, and a waterproof sealer for the leather.
+Birkenstock has a Birkenstock cleaning kit available which includes a brush, a sealant, a cleaner, and a waterproof sealer for the leather.

 Important: Let the footbeds air dry, don’t apply any heat to them as it may damage the cork.